-In Antioch, of the population with a developmental disability, children under the age of 18 make up 41.4 percent, while adults account for 58.6 percent.
+In Antioch, of the population with a developmental disability, children under the age of 18 make up 41.4 percent of the population with a developmental disability, while adults account for 58.6 percent.
 The most common living arrangement for individuals with developmental disabilities in Antioch is the home of a parent, family member, or guardian.